 Whenever an attempt is made to represent a real number in a binary format of finite precision, there is a possibility that the number can not be represented exactly.
 This is commonly referred to as a round-off error.
 Furthermore, when two inexact numbers are used in a calculation, the error present in each number is reflected, and possibly aggravated, in the result.
 All FPU calculations use an intermediate result.
-When the MC68040 performs an operation, the calculation is carried out using extended-precision inputs, and the intermediate result is calculated as if to produce infinite precision.
+When the MC68040 performs an operation, the calculated as if to produce infinite precision.
 After the calculation is complete, the intermediate result is rounded to the selected precision and stored in the destination.